Facts About Adult Suicide

 Notice: The Office of Suicide Prevention website is informational and not intended as a crisis response or hotline.
 Local crisis hotline numbers can be found in the front of your local phone book or call 911.

-- Approximately 30,000 people in the United States kill themselves each year.
-About every 18 minutes someone in this country intentionally ends his or her life; it is estimated that an attempt is made about once a minute.
+- In 2017, over 47,000 people in the United States died by suicide.
+About every 11 minutes someone in this country intentionally ends his or her life; it is estimated that an attempt is made about every 27 seconds.

-- Suicide is the 2nd leading cause of death for 25-34 year olds.
+- Suicide is the 2nd leading cause of death for Nevadans ages 10-34 year.

 - Survivors of suicide are at a higher risk for suicide than the general public.